samirchowdhury/pph-matlab/README.md

 # pph-matlab

 Matlab code for computing path persistent homology of directed networks.
-The current implementation only computes PPH up to homology dimension 1.
+The current implementation computes PPH up to homology dimension 1.

 Chowdhury, S. and Mémoli, F., Persistent Path Homology of Directed Networks.
 To appear in SODA 2018.